24Arys11/Robotica/The Matrix Project/Current Version/README.md

 ### Gameplay 2 - [short video (4 min)](https://youtu.be/AhGbZA6XfVw)

 ### Neat things:
 * Sound system could play up to 30 songs (sound effects, mellodies, ...) simultaneously !
 Only the sound with the highest priority (or the most recent if priorities are equal) will be heard, however, a background song will continue after the top song finishes.
-Thus, songs can interrupt each other dynamically.
+Thus, songs can interrupt each other during runtime.
 * Matrix Manager renders every position (set of 4 leds) individually, each having it's own refresh rate.
 Thus the game displays very efficiently and is able to run smoothly.